Pregnant woman with a breath counter with language that states that you'll take about six million breaths as you prepare to meet your baby

 Help protect your baby starting with their first breath.

-Pfizer’s ABRYSVO is the only maternal RSV vaccine given during weeks 32 through 36 of pregnancy to help protect newborns from severe RSV from birth through 6 months.
+Pfizer’s ABRYSVO is the only maternal RSV vaccine given during weeks 32 through 36 of pregnancy to help protect newborns against RSV from birth through 6 months.

 Talk to your OB-GYN to learn more about how to protect your baby against RSV during their first RSV season and whether ABRYSVO is right for you.